Wilmington massacre: 1898 white supremacy campaign

 Simmons began by recruiting media outlets sympathetic to white supremacy, such as The Caucasian and The Progressive Farmer, which cynically called the Populists the "white man's party", while touting the party's alliance with black people.
 He also recruited aggressive, dynamic, and militant young white supremacists to help his effort.
 These publications presented black people as being "insolent", accused them of exhibiting ill-will and disrespect for whites in public, labeled them as corrupt and unjust, constantly laid claims about black men's alleged interest in white women, and accused white Fusionists allied with them of supporting "negro domination".

-Simmons summarized the party's platform when he stated: